K-dash/nblm-rs/docs/python/notebooks.md

 client.delete_notebooks([notebook.name])
 ```

-### Notes
+!!! warning "Deletion Limitations"
     - **Important**: Despite the API being named "batchDelete", it only accepts one notebook at a time (as of 2025-10-25)
     - The SDK handles this limitation by calling the API sequentially for each notebook
     - Deletion is permanent and cannot be undone
     - All sources and content within the notebook are also deleted

 ## Common Patterns